-As Charleston divorce attorneys, we’ve dealt with cases involving common law marriage in South Carolina.
-South Carolina is one of the few states that still recognizes a “common law” marriage even though the couple didn’t have a ceremony or get a marriage license.
-In this article, our Charleston divorce lawyers explain what is common law marriage, whether living with someone means you’re married under common law, how to prove a common law marriage, and how to make sure that you aren’t unintentionally creating a common law marriage.
+As Charleston divorce attorneys, we’ve dealt with cases involving common-law marriage in South Carolina.
+Until July 2019, South Carolina was one of the few states that still recognized a “common law” marriage even though the couple didn’t have a ceremony or get a marriage license.
+In this article, our Charleston divorce lawyers explain what is common-law marriage in South Carolina, whether you may still have a claim for a common-law marriage, and what is considered a common-law marriage in South Carolina.

 What is a Common Law Marriage in South Carolina?

-A marriage is usually involves both spouses obtaining a marriage license from the probate court and having a ceremony where the spouses exchange vows.
-In a common law marriage, the couple may be considered married, even without a ceremony and a marriage license, if:
+A marriage usually involves both spouses obtaining a marriage license from the probate court and having a ceremony where the spouses exchange vows.
+In a common-law marriage, the couple may be considered married, even without a ceremony and a marriage license, if: